gn-docker/gnparser/README.md

 Docker container for Global Names Parser

-Prebuilt image can be found at [dockerhub]
+Prebuilt container image can be found on [dockerhub]

 Usage
 -----